Last Updated on March 16, 2022 by

 The Size Of The Field

 The rugby field in standard measurements is 100m long and 70m wide, with goalposts both set at the two opposite ends of the fields that are 10m wide by 7.3m high.
-The size of an AFL field varies from the stadium to stadium and can vary in terms of length and width.
+The size of an AFL field varies from stadium to stadium and can vary in terms of length and width.
 For instance, for an AFL ground to be certified for competitions, the minimum length required is 135-185m with a width varying from 110 – 155m.
 This means that in terms of surface area, an AFL field may vary over time but it will more than likely be bigger than a rugby field.

 The Shape Of The Ball